 Ralph Hickok has been a sports historian for more than 50 years.
 In 2008 he was awarded the Professional Football Researchers Association’s (PFRA) Ralph Hay Award for “lifetime achievement in pro football research and historiography.”
 In 2017, the PFRA gave him the Nelson Ross Award for his book about Packers legend Johnny ‘Blood’ McNally (pictured above), Vagabond Halfback (2017).
 His previous books include The Pro Football Fan’s Companion (1995) and the Bibliography of Books About American Football 1891-2015 (2016).
-The latter is an essential reference work for any fan of football books and Ralph is currently working on an updated edition.
+The latter is an essential reference work for any fan of football books and Ralph published an updated version in 2019.

 Researching the Who Was Who was very difficult because there just weren’t many resources available back then.
 There was a book titled The Encyclopedia of Sports, but it was very unreliable, full of errors and inaccuracies.
 To cite one example, the author asserted that the ancient Egyptians played billiards; his authority was Shakespeare’s Antony and Cleopatra, in which Cleopatra says to her maid, “let’s to billiards”!